 Glaucoma is classified as secondary if it results from an ocular birth defect or a syndrome, an eye injury, or other disease such as juvenile inflammatory arthritis.
 There are four categories of secondary childhood glaucoma:

-Glaucoma following Cataract Surgery.
-Also called aphakic glaucoma, this refers to the type of glaucoma that can occur in children who've had cataract surgery.

-Glaucoma Associated with Acquired Conditions.
-This type of glaucoma occurs as a result of conditions such as ocular injury, inflammation or infection of the eye, or medication use (corticosteroids).

-Glaucoma Associated with Non-Acquired Systemic Disease or Syndrome.
-This type of glaucoma is associated with systemic conditions that are present at birth, such as Down syndrome, Marfan syndrome, and Sturge-Weber syndrome.

-Glaucoma Associated with Non-Acquired Ocular Anomalies.
+- Glaucoma following Cataract Surgery.
+Also called aphakic glaucoma, this refers to the type of glaucoma that can occur in children who've had cataract surgery. - Glaucoma Associated with Acquired Conditions.
+This type of glaucoma occurs as a result of conditions such as ocular injury, inflammation or infection of the eye, or medication use (corticosteroids). - Glaucoma Associated with Non-Acquired Systemic Disease or Syndrome.
+This type of glaucoma is associated with systemic conditions that are present at birth, such as Down syndrome, Marfan syndrome, and Sturge-Weber syndrome. - Glaucoma Associated with Non-Acquired Ocular Anomalies.
 This type of glaucoma is associated with certain ocular conditions present at birth such as aniridia, Axenfeld-Rieger anomaly or Peters anomaly, among others.

-GENETICS OF CHILDHOOD GLAUCOMA
+(Source: The Childhood Glaucoma Research Network)

+Genetics of Childhood Glaucoma